zertyz/hello_imgui_rpi/README.md

 _HelloImGUIrPi_ is a fork of the very fine _HelloImGui_ with the patches to allow it to run fullscreen (without X) on Raspberry Pi's 0, 1, 2 & 3 using the Broadcom Drivers (not tested with FKMS nor KMS drivers).

-Besides these patches, it is also required that SDL2 is compiled to use the (legacy?) closed-source Broadcom Drivers -- for reference, you may follow the build configuration of this package -- https://aur.archlinux.org/packages/sdl2-rpi/
+Besides these patches, it is also required that SDL2 is compiled to use the closed-source Broadcom Drivers -- for reference, you may follow the build configuration of this package -- https://aur.archlinux.org/packages/sdl2-rpi/

 The build process is still very "hacky": _HelloImGui_ uses Microsoft's _vcpkg_ for dependency managenet and that had to be overcomed, since _vcpkg_ is not available for ARM architectures.